 Each healthy bag contains nutritious items such as: fruits, vegetables, whole grains, lean protein, snack and water.
 Resources on healthy living are communicated on-site through our volunteer nurses who also provide the free health screenings.

-Care Packages: During our outreach we will distribute care packages to children, men and women, during the cold months we will include blankets, hats and gloves.
-Starting in 2018 we will start a coat and boot drive to distribute during our community outreach.
+Care Packages: During our outreach we distribute care packages to children, men and women, and during the cold months we include blankets, hats, gloves and backpacks.

-Free Health Screenings: During our outreach we provide free health screenings which Include Glucose testing and blood pressure checks.
-During the visit our volunteer nurses also educate each person to discuss their numbers and what they mean.
+Free Health Screenings: During our community outreach we provide free health screenings which Include glucose testing and blood pressure checks.
+During the visits our volunteer nurses also educate everyone on their numbers.

-We also distribute health, exercise and nutrition pamphlets and offer suggestions on ways for each person to make healthier life style choices in order to improve their life expectancy.
+We also distribute health, fitness and nutrition pamphlets and offer suggestions on ways for each person to make healthier life style choices in order to improve their life expectancy.